 The number of squares within the polyomino, (dark squares,) on each row, column, and main diagonal is 5, and the number within the polyomino in each 3×3 cell corresponds to a number in a 3×3 magic square, where all rows, columns, and diagonals sum to 15:

 This was a fairly challenging puzzle to solve by hand, although once I got the hang of it, I was able to find a fair number of solutions.
-The '8' cell in the lower right is a little tricky to keep connected to the rest of the polyomino.
+The '8' cell in the upper right is a little tricky to keep connected to the rest of the polyomino.

 I've since written Python code to find all of the magic 45-ominoes.
 There are 182 of them, of which 12 share the property of being hole-free like the one shown above.